Isocrates: Publications

 Of the 60 orations in his name available in Roman times, 21 remained in transmission by the end of the medieval period.
-The earliest manuscripts dated from the ninth or tenth century, until fourth century copies of Isocrates' first three orations were found in a single codex during a 1990's excavation at Kellis, a site in the Dakhla Oasis of Egypt.
+The earliest manuscripts dated from the ninth or tenth century, until fourth century copies of Isocrates's first three orations were found in a single codex during a 1990's excavation at Kellis, a site in the Dakhla Oasis of Egypt.
 We have nine letters in his name, but the authenticity of four of those has been questioned.
 He is said to have compiled a treatise, the Art of Rhetoric, but there is no known copy.
 Other surviving works include his autobiographical Antidosis, and educational texts such as Against the Sophists.

 Isocrates wrote a collection of ten known orations, three of which were directed to the rulers of Salamis on Cyprus.
 In To Nicocles, Isocrates suggests first how the new king might rule best.
 For the extent of the rest of the oration, Isocrates advises Nicocles of ways to improve his nature, such as the use of education and studying the best poets and sages.
 Isocrates concludes with the notion that, in finding the happy mean, it is better to fall short than to go to excess.
 His second oration concerning Nicocles was related to the rulers of Salamis on Cyprus; this was written for the king and his subjects.
 Isocrates again stresses that the surest sign of good understanding is education and the ability to speak well.
 The king uses this speech to communicate to the people what exactly he expects of them.
 Isocrates makes a point in stating that courage and cleverness are not always good, but moderation and justice are.
 The third oration about Cyprus is an encomium to Euagoras who is the father of Nicocles.
 Isocrates uncritically applauds Euagoras for forcibly taking the throne of Salamis and continuing rule until his assassination in 374 BC.